South Jersey Man Could Lose Limbs After Contracting Flesh-Eating Bacteria While Crabbing

 “It’s kind of creepy and I’m like we need to have gloves, we need to make sure we don’t touch anything, wash our hands,” said Raquel Myers, who lives in Commercial Township.

 And in Perez’s case, he is immunocompromised because he has Parkinson’s disease.
-With the prognosis still unknown, the Perez’s are praying Angel leaves the hospital with his life and limbs.
+With the prognosis still unknown, the Perez family is praying Angel leaves the hospital with his life and limbs.

-“We’ve all been praying and I think our spirituality, our religion has been allowing us to get through without going into a chaotic mess,” said Perez-Dilan.
+“We’ve all been praying and I think our spirituality, our religion, has been allowing us to get through without going into a chaotic mess,” said Perez-Dilan.